mrsimoes/hlnsync/README.md

 - `cleandb <dir>` Remove outdated entries and re-compact the database.
 - `lookup <tree> [<relpath>+]` Returns (either from db or by recomputing) the hash value for the files, where `tree` may be a a directory or an offline tree.

-## Finding Files

-### Files vs Paths
+### Finding Files and Paths

 These commands operate on files, as opposed to paths.

-Two paths to the same file do not consitute by themselves a duplication and, if there are two identical file, then fdupes will output a single, arbitrarily picked path for each file when outputing the result.

-To instead operate on paths, use the `--hardlinks` switch on these commands.

-To operate on files, but print all hardlinks, instead a of picking one, use  `--alllinks`.
+To instead operate on paths, use the `--hard-links` switch on these commands.
+To operate on files, but print all hard links, instead a of picking one, use  `--all-links`.

 - `cmp <tree1> <tree2>` Recursively compares two file trees.
 Accepts `--exclude=<pattern>` .
 - `fdupes [-h] [<tree>]+` Find files duplicated anywhere on the given trees.
 - `onall [<tree>]+`, `lnsync onfirstonly [<tree>]+`, `lnsync onlastonly [<tree>]+` Find files as advertised.
 Some options: `-M` prunes by maximum size; `-0` prunes empty files; `-1` prints each group of files in a single line, separated by spaces and with escaped backslashes and spaces, like `fdupes`; `-s` sorts output by size.
 - `search <tree> [<globpat>]+` Find files one of whose relative paths matches one of the given glob patterns (which are as in `--exclude`).

-## Other Commands
+### Other Commands
 - `check [<tree>] [<path>]*` Recompute hashes for given files and compare to the hash stored in the database, to check for changes/bitrot.

-## Configuration Files
+### Configuration Files

 Optional command-line arguments are read from an INI-style configuration file.
 (The format is not very suitable to store default options, at most one entry per key.)